R. Jonathan Franco

 “We are very flexible and adaptive as a law firm,” Jonathan says.
 “We don’t hesitate to use technology to help meet our goals and tasks.
 As plaintiff’s attorneys, we try to be as on top of the most current methods for taking cases to trial.
 We want to be cutting-edge with our trial strategies.”

-For Jonathan, staying involved in all things law makes him a strong part of Haug, Farrar & Franco, PLLC, which he joined as a partner in 2017.
+For Jonathan, staying involved in all things law makes him a strong part of Haug, Farrar, Franco & Ruiz, PLLC, which he joined as a partner in 2017.
 A native of Montgomery, Alabama, he’s maintained a constant presence in legal organizations and has earned statewide and national honors.
 These include serving on the executive committee, board of governors, and public policy committee for the Mississippi Association for Justice (MAJ).
 He was also an editor for MAJ’s annual Voir Dire publication and continuing legal education chair for the organization’s annual convention.
 Jonathan received the group’s 2023 Stone Pony award and was named 2018 “Rising Star” recipient for his work in personal injury litigation.

 Jonathan explains that his reason for gravitating toward a career as a lawyer is because “it best suits my strengths.
 As a student, my strengths were reading comprehension and writing.
 I was also very involved with debate in high school.